royruiz-dev/timestack-inprogress/README.md

 Both APIs expose the same endpoints:

 - `GET /ping`: Returns "pong" (used for health checks)
-- `GET /`: Returns current time from PostegreSQL
+- `GET /`: Returns current time from PostgreSQL

 ### Running Each Service